One Dish Italian Chicken and Rice Bake

 - 1 cup grated mozzarella cheese

-- In a baking dish (9x13 works well), mix together onion, bell pepper, rice, and Red Gold tomatoes.
+- In a 9x13 baking dish, mix together onion, bell pepper, rice, and Red Gold tomatoes.
 Stir to combine.
 Add chicken thighs, pushing them down into the tomato mixture.

-- Cover tightly with foil and bake for 75 minutes.
+- Cover tightly with foil and bake for one hour and 15 minutes.

 - Uncover, stir, cover tightly again and bake for 30-50 more minutes or until rice is tender.